PabloLION/symmetric-secret-share/README.md

 # symmetric-secrete-share

-Share secret files via github with symmetric encryption ed25519.
+CLI to share secret files via github with symmetric encryption ed25519.

-- **IMPORTANT: The secret files at should be git-ignored.**
+- **IMPORTANT: The secret files at should be git-ignored to avoid oblivious leakage.**
 - Temporarily supports only text files (only tested with `.env`).
 - Best used to store secrets and configurations.
 - Key should be a 32-byte long string.